Obituary of Elaine Arnett

 Elaine was a gentle soul, keenly attuned to the injustices of the world, especially as they concerned women and children.
 She had hoped to see President Donald Trump impeached before she died.
 She loved her independence and her friends — I am lucky to have been one of them — and she loved walking Latte, her pampered Corgi, at the Douglas Family Preserve, just steps away from her home on Mesa School Lane.

 A musical celebration of Elaine’s life will be held at the Gail Towbes Center for Dance, 2285 Las Positas Road in Santa Barbara, from 3-5 p.m. on January 12.
-The public is welcome.To send flowers to the family of Elaine Arnett , please visit Tribute Store
+The public is welcome.To send flowers to the family or plant a tree in memory of Elaine Arnett , please visit Tribute Store